evert/evert.github.com/resume.md

 I'm 20 year software engineering veteran and co-founded several businesses.

 I'm currently on the look-out for new opportunities.
-I'm especially interested in CTO and Director or Non-full time advistor positions.
+I'm especially interested in CTO and Director or part-time advisor positions.

 Links
 -----